ItsHarper/hcloud-big-builds/README.md

 ## TODO

+* Use labels instead of assuming that anything we don't know about can be deleted
 * Track active sessions in Object Storage
 	* For now, delete the whole bucket if no sessions are active
 * Store build artifacts in Object Storage